fbe-work/rvt_model_services/README.md

     Just concatenate it (put it into one line).
     Open a command line ("Win > type 'cmd'") paste it in("right-click > paste") and run it.
+    If you want to write the html to another directory you can use the optional switch "--html_path" followed by a path.
+    Here is how this looks on my screen:
+    ![cmder_screenshot][cmder_01]

   * step 3:<br>
     for recurring tasks hook it up to Windows® task scheduler: